 As we’ve seen, Google Alerts are easy to set up, they let you experiment, and you can create as many as you like.

 But they also miss a lot of data.
 Even for sources that you’d think Google would be great at tracking, like websites and blogs.

 Plus, you really can’t afford to ignore social media.
 Especially if you’re a business with a thriving online community.
 68% of Americans use Facebook, alone.

 These are your buyers, your customers, and your prospects.
 If you don’t know what they’re saying about you, it’s so much harder to keep them happy with your brand.

 That’s why so many businesses choose tools that combine Google Alerts sources with all the main social networks.
 Even better, the good ones give you in-depth analytics about demographics, sentiment around your brand, and a whole lot more.

-Of course, we’re biased.
-We think Mention is the best.
-But to help you choose the right tool for you, we’ve put together this buyer’s guide.
+There are dozens of Google Alerts alternatives available on the market.
+Of course, we’re biased and we think Mention is the best.
+But to help you choose the right tool for you, we’ve put together this media monitoring buyer’s guide.

 It will walk you through what you need to look for in a good monitoring tool, especially for your brand.
 Then it offers suggestions to take the hard work out for you.